Lewd-Heal-Girl/save-your-subs/README.md

 ## Functionalities

 - [x] Download the Metadata from every reddit Post on a subreddit.
-- [ ] Downloading all Imgur Pictures from the reddit Posts.
+- [x] Downloading all Imgur Pictures from the reddit Posts.
-- [ ] Downloading all pictures from all Posts
+- [ ] Downloading all pictures from all posts

 # Imgur